tthoma24/resume/README.md

 (516) 413-0320
 tthoma24@mit.edu

-[comment]: # (Empty line below should be maintained to keep long line separating contact info from Objectove sectio when viewed on GitHub)
+[comment]: # (Empty line below should be maintained to keep long line separating contact info from Objectove section when viewed on GitHub)
 #
 # OBJECTIVE
 ## Vision-driven change agent with career-long record of IT support, system administration, and technical documentation for leading organizations